For formal admittance into the Bachelor of Fine Arts in Dance degree program, each

 - No loose-fitting warm-ups, skirts or jewelry.
 Hair must be secured away from face

-- Auditions occur at the Holland School of Visual and Performing Arts
+- Auditions occur at the Holland College of Arts and Media

 518 S. Fountain